-Fulbright US-ASEAN visiting scholars may apply to to do research or lecturing/research in fields that will support ASEAN initiatives including: Supporting Regional Economic Integration, Expanding Maritime Cooperation, Promoting opportunities for women, fostering green growth, and addressing transnational challenges (including regional collaboration on issues such as curbing human trafficking, countering violent extremism, preventing wildlife trafficking or promoting sustainable fishing).
+Fulbright US-ASEAN Visiting Scholars may apply to conduct research in fields that support ASEAN initiatives including: supporting regional economic integration, expanding maritime cooperation, promoting opportunities for women, fostering green growth, and addressing transnational challenges (including regional collaboration on issues such as curbing human trafficking, countering violent extremism, preventing wildlife trafficking or promoting sustainable fishing).
 Fields of study could include, but are not limited to: Education, Environmental Sciences, Financial Market Integration, Food Technology, Information Sciences, Journalism, Law, Political Science, Public Administration, Public/Global Health, Statistics, Trade and Investment, Trade Facilitation, and TEFL & Applied Linguistics.

 Fulbright U.S. – ASEAN Visiting Scholar awards will provide: